SiteSupra/sitesupra-docs/docs/supra_cli.rst

     Warning!
 Dragons ahead!
 This is internal feature, use it on your own risk!

-Since SiteSupra uses custom NestedSet implementation, it sometimes needs to be fixes.
+Since SiteSupra uses custom NestedSet implementation, it sometimes needs to be fixed.
 This command tries is best to do so.

 Writing your own Command